 Save Configuration.
-To save a backup configuration file on a computer, click the Save Configuration to File button and follow the on-screen instructions.
+To save a backup configuration file on a computer, click the Save Configuration button and follow the on-screen instructions.

 Restore Configuration.
 To upload a configuration file to the Access Point, enter the location of the configuration file in the field provided, or click the Browse button to find the file.
-Then click the Load button.
+Then click the Apply button.